VMBlakelock/saute-and-skewers-greekfood/README.md

 Therefore this and due to time constraints to continue to develop annd test the code was removed.
 The favourite toggle it still visable on the Add recipe and Edit recipe pages and it can be moved, however it doesnt have a function attached.

+#### Issue 12

+Google fonts where used throughout development with the CSS font family, set to Arial.
+At the end of the project it was decided to use Google font 'import' to use the font 'Texturina' so it had a more Greek text styling, however it was found during final testing that the font wouldn't change.
+Google Dev Tools shows the font is set to *font-family: -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;*.
+It is believed to be due to a Materialize overide, however cannot be concluded due to the lack of knowledge on Materialize documentation.
+Something the developer will look into in the future.

-Validation sites
+### Validation sites

-- When validating the code for HTML and CSS errors where found and rectified.
-Mostly simple errors and typos.
+- When validating the code for HTML and CSS using [W3C Markup Validation](https://validator.w3.org/), errors where found and some were rectified, rectified errors included simple code errors and typos.
+  However there where some errors the developer was unable to fix.
+Below shows a few examples.

+  base.html
+  - 21 errors found

+  Error: Parse Error.
+    At line 81, column 14
+    >↩		{% endfor %}↩		{% endif %}

+  add_recipe.html
+  - 6 errors found.

+    Error: Text not allowed in element select in this context.
+    From line 32, column 1; to line 32, column 37
+    </option>↩                         {% endfor %}↩

-- JShint for JS validation found there where xxx warnings, however many was of the same error.
+- [Jshint](https://jshint.com/) for JS validation found error warnings, however many was of the same error.
 Unfortunately a fix wasnt implemented due to lack of understanding on how to resolve them and to time constraints.
-  Here are the errors
+  Here are the errors for highlight.html
+  - 4 errors found.

+  Expected a string and instead saw %.
+  Expected ':' and instead saw 'extends'.
+  Expected '}' and instead saw '%'.
+  Unrecoverable syntax error.
+(1% scanned).

+- [PEP8](http://pep8online.com/) was used for testing Python errors.
+  There where many errors on most pages, mostly referencing tabs and indentation.
+Again due to time constraints these errors where not rectified.
+  Below are some common examples
+    - missing whitespace around operator
+    - trailing whitespace
-  - **
+    - indentation contains tabs

 ### Browsers tested